Films Leave a comment

 Childbirth anthropologist and veteran childbirth educator Vicki Elson has produced an unique media literacy tool, “Laboring Under An Illusion: Mass Media Childbirth vs. The Real Thing.”
-We recommend this documentary film as the first step in understanding the problem of unrealistic TV and movie birth scenes — and it is full of imagery that can inspire writers to help create a healthier cultural environment.
+This highly recommended documentary film is a great first step in understanding the problem of unrealistic TV and movie birth scenes — and it is full of imagery that can inspire writers to help create a healthier cultural environment.

 Here’s an excellent selection of videos you can watch online for free.
 Includes Lamaze’s Six Healthy Birth Practices, Reducing Infant Mortality, and other great stuff.